sugarlabs/GSoC/Ideas-2026.md

-Last summer (2025), Krish made [great headway](https://www.sugarlabs.org/news/all/2026-1-11-how-to-gtk4) by mirgating the Sugar toolkit.
-That will be the basis of a number of projects thuis summer:
+Last summer (2025), Krish made [great headway](https://www.sugarlabs.org/news/all/2026-1-11-how-to-gtk4) by the Sugar toolkit.
+That will be the basis of a number of projects this summer:

 Part 3.
 Full Wayland support.
 Wayland is the modern display server protocol replacing X11.
 Wayland is not today’s problem, but today’s